bdegrandmaison/gladia-next-tech/README.md

    yarn start
    ```
 7. Open the app at [localhost:3000](localhost:3000)
-8. Once the app is running, you can log in with the following credentials "username: user" and "password: password"
+8. Once the app is running, you can signup by creating a new user on the signup page or log in with the following credentials "username: user" and "password: password"
 9. For the payment , one can use this card number "4242 4242 4242 4242", the rest of the information does not matter.

 ### Misc.